ORDINARY WOMAN, EXTRAORDINARY WOMAN

-In my work as a gardener at Findhorn and Emerson College and as storyteller in residence at Old Plawhatch and Tablehurst Community Farms, I have organised and taken part in a wide variety of celebrations with story.
+In my work in the gardens at Findhorn and Emerson College and as Storyteller-in-Residence at Old Plawhatch and Tablehurst Community Farms, I have organised and taken part in a wide variety of celebrations with story.

-Examples include : Imbolc Festival, Spring Equinox Fire, Mayfair, Midsummer Festival, Raw n Wild Food Festival, Harvest Festival, Celebrate Samhain, Remembering the Ancestors on All Souls’ Day, a Gathering for Advent, Celebrate Solstice.
+Examples include : A Gathering for Advent, Imbolc Festival, Spring Equinox Fire, Mayfair, Midsummer Festival, Raw n Wild Food Festival, Harvest Festival, Celebrate Samhain, All Souls’ Day – Remembering the Ancestors, Celebrate Solstice.
 I have also organised special events such as Stories with the Cows and Story Tree Walks.

 Please contact me if you would like me to bring stories to your special event or put together a programme for a special time of year.